Hoarding DisorderFeb 19 • 2019

 - Approximately 50% of the time onset is preceded by a chronic or acute stressful or traumatic life event

-- In individuals with HD approximately 70% also have MDD; 25% have GAD, about 30% have social anxiety or ADHD-inattentive type; and 20% have OCD
+- In individuals with HD, approximately 70% also have Major Depressive Disorder (MDD); 25% have Generalized Anxiety Disorder (GAD), about 30% have social anxiety or ADHD-inattentive type; and 20% have Obsessive Compulsive Disorder (OCD)

 Many cultures worldwide place some emphasis on consumerism, and this often begins early in childhood.
 Children quickly learn to exhibit preferences for particular items, and can tell you what the current trends are and why it matters to own the latest X. They often delight and gain comfort in having collections of various sorts.
 During the preschool years this helps children learn about categorization, belonging, and other important concepts.
 As they mature, collections assist with developmental skills such as organization and problem solving, as well as providing a sense of control and mastery over their own possessions.
-It is also common for children to develop emotional attachments to items and to struggle to part with items once these are no longer needed.
+It is also common for children to develop emotional attachments to items and to struggle to part with items once they are no longer needed.
 However, in youth with HD all of these factors are magnified.
 These youth struggle to self regulate, failing to recognize that the number of items or degree of their behaviour is problematic.
 They lack the ability to sort through items that are useful versus useless, or to predict what will and will not be needed into the future.
 They engage in extreme behavioural outbursts if asked to discard an item, or if prevented from acquiring a desired object.
 This is not one small tantrum, but many huge explosions, every time a limit is set.
-The child’s bedroom may look like the inside of a chaotic bazar, with drawers, closets, and other space crammed full.
-And if this were not the case, it would be if not for the ongoing decluttering intervention of an adult.
+For some children, the bedroom may look like the inside of a chaotic bazaar, with drawers, closets, and other space crammed full.
+And if this is not the case, then it is due to the ongoing decluttering intervention of an adult.
 Collecting and having the desire to have items runs on a continuum, and in moderate amounts it can be typical of the culture and time of life (e.g., wanting what other kids have so s/he can fit in).
-However, it is the number and amount of acquiring, and the negative impact on functioning that is a defining feature of HD.
+For children, the defining feature is not necessarily the cluttered, unlivable environment as the hoarding often is more contained (e.g., under the bed).
+However, it is the number and amount of acquiring, and the negative impact on functioning and the emotional reaction to their possessions that is the defining feature of HD in youth.

 SIGNS & SYMPTOMS